PentaHelix/pentahelix.github.io/_posts/2016-07-04-analysing-your-chances.md

 \\( 0.5333.. \cdot 0.5333.. \cdot 0.5333.. = (0.5333...)^3 \approx 0.15 = 15% \\)

 This means losing 3 times in a row has a probability of 15%, which seems pretty ok.
+However, I want to win more that 10 points, so I'll play multiple times.
+I'll set my goal as winning 50 points sp that I end up with a total of 150 points and could double my bet once more after losing 3 in a row, bettering my chances of winnning.

+At this point it makes sense to stop looking at the game as individual bets, but instead as sets of bets, called "rounds".
+I can either win a round by winning the first or second bet I make, and lose it by losing 3 bets in a row.

+Now, to win